Photo by Timmerman

 We love rafting in Grand Canyon with you, but here’s some information you need to know:

 Being in the backcountry always presents potential challenges and risks

 Being on a raft on the Colorado River is safer than many sports, but injuries can and do occur.
-These include pinched hands and feet, cuts and bruises, twisted ankles and broken bones.
+In fact, injuries can and do occur while in a raft on the Colorado River.
+These injuries include pinched hands and feet, cuts and bruises, twisted ankles and broken bones.
 As with any backcountry adventure, accidents and even death can occur.
 Other examples of risk include, but are not limited to:

 - Being tossed into a rapid

 - Being jostled into gear or other guests as rafts hit waves, rocks or cliffs